-Katie Pollard and her team develop statistical and computational methods to compare genomes and use the differences to decode how genomes work.
+Katie Pollard and her team develop models that enable them to decode how genomes work, evolve, and break in disease.
 Their analyses of massive sets of genomic and epigenomic data include investigating human genetic variation, understanding what makes humans unique compared to other species, and characterizing the genomic diversity of the human microbiome, the group of bacteria that populate our digestive system and other body sites.
-This evolutionary focus, coupled with rigorous statistical methods and bioinformatics tool development, gives the lab a unique perspective on human health and disease.
+An evolutionary focus, coupled with rigorous statistical methods and bioinformatics tool development, gives the lab a unique perspective on human biology and disease.

 Disease Areas